 The blunt truth is most marketing is shotgun based.
-That is to try to hit as many targets as possible in the hope a percentage (often a single figure percentage close rate is deemed a success) will respond.
+That is to try to hit as many targets as possible in the hope a (small) percentage will respond.

-Mass marketing does bring economies of scale.
 Niche marketing tends to be more focused and the cost of each conversion can be relatively high.
-It is therefore important to establish if the returns per customer justify that investment.
+It is important to establish if the returns per customer justify that investment.
 That often means each customer must have a high potential value.

 A well thought out strategy is of prime importance.
-Delivering a general message is not a viable way forward.
-Instead, it is important to precisely define the niche, the specific offer the business provides and why (exactly) it satisfies customer needs.
+Delivering a general message is not a viable way forward for a niche supplier.
+Instead, it is important to define the business offering.
+Clarifying exactly how it satisfies customer needs.

-Armed with this information on the benefits the business can offer and a precise profile of target customers it should be possible to identify all potential customers in the niche.
-The next step is to define key functions and personnel within those customers that may influence the purchasing decision.
+Armed with information on the benefits the business offers and a precise profile of target customers it should be possible to identify all potential customers in the niche.
+The next step is to define the main functions and personnel within those customers that may influence the purchasing decision.

-The challenge then is to deliver the message on what benefits the business may offer to as many potential customers (and the key departments within those customers) as practical.
-What are the key information requirements of each of function and what is required to remove any roadblocks that may be thrown in the way of a sale.
+What are the information requirements of each department or key decision-maker?
+What is required to remove any roadblocks that may be thrown in the way of a sale?

 To achieve the above it is important to accept the customer is in control.
-All the business can do is ensure they deliver the support the customer needs to understand how the solution on offer can solve whatever their problem may be.
+All the niche sales team can do is ensure they deliver the support the customer needs.

-Sales should have the direct customer relationships and therefore lead the process.
+Sales should have direct customer relationships and therefore lead the process.
 Working hand in hand with marketing to provide the market intelligence and information needed to progress the sale.
-The objective should be to supply the required information, build credibility and start an ongoing communication process.
+The objective should be to supply information, build credibility and start an ongoing dialogue.

-Every effort should be made to secure press coverage in the form of press releases and feature stories in relevant publications to push the message to the target market In one respect it can be difficult to obtain coverage in a market dominated by major brands but on the other a story about something outside the mainstream is often of interest to journalists.
+Every effort should be made to secure press coverage in the form of press releases and feature stories in relevant publications.
+In one respect it can be difficult to obtain coverage in a market dominated by major brands but on the other, a story about something outside the mainstream is often of interest to the media.

 It is highly likely prospects in the niche will be searching for information on the product or service offered by the business.
-For a niche product, it is probable those searches will be specific and either carried out online (in most cases) or by reviewing specialist publications.
-A web presence focused on delivering information to any prospect typing in a specific search term is essential.
+For a niche product, searches will probably be specific and either carried out online or by reviewing specialist publications.